 Arsenal, under Arsene Wenger, would change all that.

-An ill-tempered affair at Highbury lit the touch paper, with Wenger later claiming United had received preferential treatment regarding the league programme.
+An ill-tempered affair at Highbury lit the touch paper, with Wenger later claiming United had received preferential treatment with the league programme being extended.
 The Frenchman said: "It is wrong the league programme is extended so United can rest up and win everything."

-Wenger had very quickly got under Ferguson’s skin, prompting a memorably dismissive retort from Ferguson, that his counterpart knew nothing about English football, and that he’s "come from Japan", delivered with more than a hint of condescension.
+Wenger had very quickly got under Ferguson’s skin, prompting a memorably dismissive retort from Ferguson that his counterpart knew nothing about English football, and that he’s "come from Japan", delivered with as much condescension as was possible.

 Ferguson had been so dismissive of Wenger purely because he recognised the threat posed.
 This wasn’t a Dalglish or a Keegan; Wenger was in it for the long haul.